 Obesity Surgery Risks

-Having surgery is literally like fighting in a battle within your body.
-Just because you are put to sleep and can’t feel a thing while you’re under anesthesiology, your body is exerting a ton of energy to overcome the procedure and recover.
+Undergoing surgery is like fighting a battle within the body.
+Since patients are put to sleep and can’t feel a thing while they’re under anesthesiology, their body is exerting a ton of energy to overcome the procedure and recover.

-One of the biggest concerns of being overweight is a condition called sleep apnea, a disorder that causes breathing to stop while you sleep.
+One of the biggest concerns of being overweight is a condition called sleep apnea, a disorder that causes breathing to stop while sleeping.
 Sleep apnea can make general anesthesia much more dangerous.
-Obesity causes:

-- Weakens the Immune System – This increases your risk for infection and trouble with healing.
+- Weakens the Immune System – This increases the risk of infection and trouble with healing.

 - Increases Clotting Risk – Clotting after surgery is very common in obese patients.